corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

 If `kafka.topicPrefix` has been specified, the process uses this as a prefix for all of the topic names.
 The bootstrap configuration enables the default number of topic partitions to be overridden.
 You may need to increase this to support a larger number of Corda worker replicas.
-It is also possible to override the default topic replica count.
-For example, if less than three Kafka brokers are available.
+It is also possible to override the default topic replica count; for example, if less than three Kafka brokers are available.
 The following extract shows the default values:

 ```yaml